AC Replacement Cost: What Hill Country Homeowners Need to Know

 • Locate Your Main Water Shut-Off Valve: Knowing how to shut off your home’s water supply can save time if a pipe bursts.

-Hill Country Refrigeration is Here to Help
+Hill Country AC, Heating, Plumbing is Here to Help

 While freezing weather can be unpredictable, proper preparation can protect your home and family.
-If you need assistance with your HVAC or plumbing systems, Hill Country Refrigeration is here for you.
+If you need assistance with your HVAC or plumbing systems, Hill Country AC, Heating, Plumbing is here for you.
 Our team of licensed and experienced professionals is ready to provide inspections, repairs, and maintenance to keep your systems running smoothly.
+Call us today at (830) 362-1142 or click here to schedule your service online.
+Don’t wait until it’s too late—ensure your home is ready for the freeze!
+Stay safe and warm this winter with help from Hill Country AC, Heating, Plumbing.
+Together, we can weather any storm!

 hvac-filter-before-and-after-cleaning-dirty-clean